MRes Security, Conflict and Human RightsFind a programme

 The programme emphasises ESRC-accredited research methods training, the ability to plan, research and write a sophisticated dissertation, and the ability to think in broad theoretical and interdisciplinary terms about challenging issues.
 These provide an ideal introduction to academic research and to working for NGOs.

-It would be of interest to anyone pursuing a career path in international security, development and conflict issues, international development departments of government, policy researchers, consultants, policy civil servants or the military.
+It would be of interest to anyone pursuing a career path in international security, development and conflict issues, international development departments of government, policy research, consultancy, the civil service or the military.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.